About the Program

 - Our graduates consistently find meaningful employment in the accountancy profession within six months of graduation.
 We maintain strong relationships with regional CPA firms that believe in the quality of SAU graduates.

-- In 2010, a 100 percent job placement rate for accountancy graduates was reported.
+- In recent years, 95-100 percent job placement rates for accounting graduates were reported.

 - Built on the foundation of a biblical worldview, our program stresses the importance of integrity, ethics and content knowledge.